 Lack of Motivation Treatments

-Lack of motivation is a symptom that can appear to a degree with this viral infection, and results in a reduced inclination to start or engage in tasks.
-Lack of motivation differs from anhedonia: lack of motivation means you do not tend to initiate into tasks and purposeful activity; anhedonia simply means that you don’t get the feeling of reward or satisfaction on completion of a task, which the mental “payoff” we all like to feel when we have done something useful.
+After I suffered from an episode of meningitis/encephalitis likely caused by this virus, and the chronic fatigue syndrome that ensured, I developed some significant lack of motivation (aboulia) symptoms.
+This results in a reduced inclination to start or engage in tasks.
+Lack of motivation differs from anhedonia: lack of motivation means you do not tend to initiate into tasks and purposeful activity; anhedonia simply means that you don’t get the feeling of reward or satisfaction on completion of a task.
 Lack of motivation is due to problems in the motivational circuitry of the brain; anhedonia is due to problems in the reward system of the brain.

-Vitamin B2 (riboflavin) 50 mg, taken two or three times daily, seems to significantly boost motivation, I have found (dry or cracked lips are a sign of vitamin B2 deficiency, incidentally).
-A low dose of the drug pramipexole, say ½ of a 0.18 mg tablet daily, also seems to work wonders for these low motivation symptoms.
+I noticed that vitamin B2 (riboflavin) 50 mg, taken two or three times daily, for some reason would significantly boost motivation.
+And I noticed that low doses of the drug pramipexole, ½ of a 0.18 mg tablet daily, also seemed to work well for these low motivation symptoms.
 Within an hour of taking it, vitamin B2 or pramipexole will quickly change me from being apathetic to being focused and task oriented.
-So vitamin B2 and pramipexole are very useful tools for breaking through any motivational stagnation; with their help, you can get tasks done.

-Supplements and drugs that were found helpful in alleviating the depression that this virus triggers include: imipramine (a tricyclic antidepressant drug) 10 to 25 mg daily, inositol powder 2 heaped teaspoons (15 grams) daily, colostrum 2 heaped teaspoons (14 grams) twice daily on an empty stomach, saffron (Crocus sativus) 30 to 60 mg of dried Spanish saffron twice daily, NADH 5 mg daily, co-enzyme Q10 200 mg twice daily.
+Supplements and drugs that were found helpful in alleviating the depression that this virus triggers include: moclobemide 150 mg daily (MAO-A inhibitor antidepressant — this is one of the safer antidepressants), low-dose amisulpride 12.5 to 25 mg daily, amitriptyline 10 mg daily (tricyclic antidepressant), imipramine (tricyclic antidepressant) 25 mg daily, high-dose inositol powder 2 heaped teaspoons (15 grams) daily, colostrum 2 heaped teaspoons (14 grams) twice daily on an empty stomach, Spanish saffron (Crocus sativus) 100 mg twice daily, I used the Nipra brand of saffron (a systematic review found saffron as effective as standard pharmaceutical antidepressants), NADH 5 mg daily.
 You can take two or more of these supplements in combination, to get a stronger antidepressant effect.
 All of these supplements kick in within an hour of taking them (except inositol, which takes a good 12 hours before the mood boost appears).